quicwg/wg-materials/interim-18-01/minutes.md

 MT: What about long packets?

 Ted: if we don’t grease it all, then middleboxes will ossify the ungreased part.
-We don’t have writeups of these use cases.
+We don’t have write-ups of these use cases.

 Martin D.: tension between leaving codepoints for other protocols and greasing.